marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model-i.md

 $$ \begin{equation} \sigma_{k+1} = \sigma_k + \eta^{1/2}Q(\sigma_k)w\,,\,\,\, w \sim \mathcal{N}(0,\mathsf{Id})\, , \end{equation} $$

 converges to the primal version of the AC SDE that we desire, where $$\sigma_k $$ is a critical point (and having empirical coordinate distribution sufficiently close to the primal AC SDE itself).
-Without this, various points in the analysis remain intractable (including the two points mentioned in the [(1.1)]()).
+Without this, the computation of certain quantities that are critical to the analysis, such as those mentioned in [(1.1)](#the-parisi-formula-and-auffinger-chen-representation), remains intractable.

 Consequently, in [(2.2)](https://juspreetsandhu.me/2024/08/08/hessian-ascent-for-the-sk-model-ii) we will show that given that the update comes from an (appropriately rescaled) eigenvector in the top-eigenspace of the TAP-corrected Hessian, the empirical distribution of the coordinates of its iterates will converge (in Wasserstein-$$2 $$ distance) to the _primal_ version of the AC SDE (with high probability).